afshinsadeghi/SocialEmbeddings/README.md

 ## TW52 Dataset

-The anonymised dataset of medical users and tweets
+The anonymised dataset of medical users and Tweets of the year 2019(January- Jun) extracted on Jun 2019.

 This dataset is in created in the paper: